hoburg/d8/docs/fuselage.rst

 weights, the floor, and the tail cone.
 The majority of the constraints in this model are adapted directly from these equations.

+Note that this fuselage model supports both conventional tube fuselages as well as double-bubble fuselage as in the D8.
+It functions so that the variable :math:'\theta_{db}' governs the fuselage joint angle, and a conventional fuselage is modeled when :math:'\theta_{db} = 0'.

 Model Assumptions
 =================
 This model assumes a single circular-cross-section fuselage.
 This is an approximation,